Entertainment And News

 How do you make gummy candy?

-If you're okay with dead animals and their parts, here's the video.
-Warning: it's definitely not for the faint of heart:
+If you're okay with dead animals and their parts, then eat away.
+Warning, it's definitely not for the faint of heart.

 "I got the assignment to direct some reversed audiovisual stories showing the production of some of our food," Kneepkens said on her website.
 "I saw quite a few slaughterhouses and examples of both industrial and artisan food production.
 A true eye-opener."

 So, it turns out that the way most gum-based candy, like gummy candy and jelly sweets, are made is pretty revolting.
-The ingredient that gives gummy candy their signature chewiness is gelatin.
+The ingredient that gives gummy candy its signature chewiness is gelatin.

 And gelatin is made from animal by-products.
 It's described as such

 "Gelatin can be made from many different sources of collagen.
-Cattle bones, hides, pigskins, and fish are the principle commercial sources.
+Cattle bones, hides, pigskins, and fish are the principal commercial sources.
 As such, it may come from either agricultural or non-agricultural sources."

 Yuck.
 That's more than enough to make one consider never even so much as looking at another gummy candy for the rest of their life.